RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/removing-node.md

 Permanently removing a node means you are decreasing cluster capacity.
-Before trying to remove a node, make sure that the cluster has enough capacity for all resources without that node, otherwise you will not be able to remove the node.
+Before trying to remove a node, make sure that the cluster has enough capacity for all resources without that node, otherwise you cannot remove the node.

 If there is not enough capacity in the cluster to facilitate removing the node, you can either delete databases or add another node instead of